Temba Tsheri

 The youth, who was still in school, lost five fingers to frostbite while attempting to climb from the south side in 2000.
 He made his successful ascent from the north side (Tibet) of Mount Everest in 2001.
 Temba was climbing with the International Everest Expedition.

 In an interview in 2015 he noted that he had lost friends, equipment and houses as a result of the 2015 Nepal earthquakes.

+Everest attempts

+In 2000, Temba Tsheri made his first attempt to summit Mount Everest.
+He reached the Hillary step, approximately 22 metres below th summit but had to turn back due to exhaustation and bad weather.
+During this attempt he suffered severe frostbite and lost his five fingers.

+The following year, shortly after celebrating his 16th birthday, he returned to Everest and climbed via North ridge from the Tibet side.
+On 23 may 2001, he successfully reached th summit, becoming the youngest person to summit the Everest at that time.
+He was later recognized by Guinnes World Record for the achievement, though the record was later on broken by climber Jordan Romero.
+He remains the youngest Nepali to have summitted everest.